 Road conditions vary drastically between countries and regions.
 In general, South America is dissected by a good system of highways, which, although often in bad repair, function as vital arteries for the transportation of goods and passengers.
 The locals are accustomed to the regional road conditions and regularly travel on roads that most travelers from North America and Europe would consider unsafe and dangerous.
 The more developed countries have a modern highway system that connects all major cities, but divided highways are rare, and most major highways are just paved two-lane roads.

 Expect road conditions to deteriorate in remote areas and poor countries or regions, even though your map may indicate a major highway.
 If you plan on long-distance road travel, the geography of the region will tell you a lot about what road conditions to expect.
 The Andean mountains, the vast Amazon basin, and extensive flood pains in low-lying areas are formidable obstacles to road construction, and road travel can be a significant challenge in these parts of South America to this day.
 Roads are regularly destroyed by rock and landslides in the mountains, and in the low-lying areas, roads are washed out and become impassable during the rainy season.

 South America by Bus

-If you decide to travel by bus, I suggest bringing a good road map, so you can get an idea about where you are.
-Make your trip as comfortable as possible.
-Bring a small pillow or sweater to use as a pillow, and take along some snacks, reading materials, a music player and earplugs, if you are concerned about noise on an overnight bus ride.
+If you decide to travel by bus, I suggest bringing a good road map, so you have a good idea as to where you are.
+Obviously, if you have a smart phone or laptop available and charged, you can make use of the technology and tools available.
+But be prepared to make your trip as comfortable as possible.
+Bring a small pillow or sweater to use as a pillow, and take along some snacks, reading materials, a music player, and earplugs, if you are concerned about noise on an overnight bus ride.
 Get off the bus at every stop and stretch your legs.
-The confined seats often make long-distance travel very uncomfortable.

 South America by Train